MartinMNKG/Automated_Reduced/README.md

     - Name_Folder: output folder name.

     - Fitness: fitness function to use (e.g., Calculate_AED, Calculate_PMO, etc.).
+        - Type Fit :
+            - Use 'Mini' for AED, PMO, ORCh
+            - Use 'Maxi' for Brookesia (Mean or Max)

     - input_fitness: list of species to compare between mechanisms.
 If empty ([]), all species in the reduced mechanism are used.